-Whilst we love to ski and generally frolic in the snow, it is difficult to find good luxury hotels in ski resorts at affordable prices.
 The Grand Hotel Tschuggen is located in the small mountain town of Arosa, Graubünden in the East of Switzerland.
-It is a region that also includes the world-renowned resorts of Davos and St. Moritz.
-With that kind of competition, we were keen to find out how this member of Leading Hotels of the World would stack up.
+It is a region that includes the world-renowned Davos and St. Moritz resorts.
+With that kind of competition, we were keen to find out how this hotel would stack up.
 So we packed our salopettes and goggles and headed off by train to find out.

-After unpacking we headed to that extraordinary spa to unwind after a hectic week and a long journey.
+After unpacking, we headed to that extraordinary spa to unwind after a hectic week and a long journey.
 The main pool is fabulously warm (about 36C) and has indoor and outdoor sections.
 The outdoor part has lovely views of the alps.
-Adjacent to the indoor section is a deeper pool suitable for swimming lengths, which is kept somewhat cooler.
-Then there are two plunge pools in the mirror image of each other.
-One is toasty, the other icy cold.
-In between is an experience shower that can simulate thunderstorms complete with sound effects and lighting.
-Suffice to say we enjoyed ourselves enormously.
+Adjacent to the indoor section is a deeper pool that is kept somewhat cooler for swimming lengths.
+Then there are two plunge pools in a mirror image of each other.
+One is toasty, the other is icy cold.
+In between is an experience shower that can simulate thunderstorms with sound effects and lighting.

-After a day’s walking, we were hungry and keen to sample the Michelin starred restaurant La Vetta.
-Once again, service was exemplary, the range on the menu bewildering with strong local accents, the Sommelier’s knowledge of the local produce stunning.
+After a day’s walking, we were hungry and keen to sample the Michelin-starred restaurant La Vetta.
+Once again, service was exemplary, the range on the menu bewildering with strong local accents, and the Sommelier’s knowledge of the local produce stunning.
 We had so many amuses bouche we lost count.
-My duck breast was the most flavorsome I’ve ever eaten and the beetroot purée served with Mrs d2t’s John Dory was out of this world.
+My duck breast was the most flavorsome I’ve ever eaten, and the beetroot purée served with Mrs d2t’s John Dory was out of this world.
 It is the mark of a truly great chef to be able to present a dish that defines a flavor.
 At Cheval Blanc in Basel, Peter Knogl serves “mushroom three ways” as an amuse-bouche.
-It is a reference for the flavor of mushroom and in the same way, the beetroot served here is a definition of the flavor of this sweet root.
-I was simply in ecstasy by the time we got to the after-dinner schnapps and the Sommelier produced a 29-year-old Framboise.
+It is a reference for the flavor of mushrooms, and in the same way, the beetroot served here defines the flavor of this sweet root.
+I was ecstatic when we got to the after-dinner schnapps, and the Sommelier produced a 29-year-old Framboise.

 When we sat down to complete our checklists and compare our scores at the end of our stay, neither of us could think of anything that had not been done to an acceptable standard.
-Ok, my poached eggs took a little over 5 minutes on Sunday morning when the restaurant was full but they were still cooked perfectly.
 La Vetta on Saturday evening was an absolute delight.
-I will remember the pigeon and the duck breast for a long time but I will remember the warm and friendly staff longer.
-They come from all over Europe but they all share a passion for service.
-There are a few hotels you visit where you actually meet the staff, engage in conversation, learn something new, feel as though you’d like to come back and see how people are doing.
-This is one such and we will be back.
+I will remember the pigeon and the duck breast for a long time, but I will remember the warm and friendly staff longer.
+They come from all over Europe but share a passion for service.
+You visit a few hotels where you meet the staff, engage in conversation, learn something new, and feel as though you’d like to come back and see how people are doing.
+This is one such, and we will be back.